ory/hydra/docs/install.md

 *Note: We had to create a new docker hub repository.
 Tags prior to 0.7.5 are available [here](https://hub.docker.com/r/ory-am/hydra/).*

+To confirm that the instance is running properly, open [the instance metrics](https://localhost:4444/health/stats) or [the health check](https://localhost:4444/health/stats) - the health checks gives a blank page with status code 204.

-Now, you should be able to open [https://localhost:4444/health](https://localhost:4444/health).
-If asked, accept the self signed certificate in your browser.
+If asked, accept the self signedcertificate in your browser.

 **Using the client command line interface** can be achieved by ssh'ing into the Hydra container and execute the `hydra` command from there: